vroudge/test-cartguru/README.md

 npm start
 ```

+## Streaming the logs instead of a report

+You can use the flag `OUTPUT_MODE=stream` to stream all the logs instead of just getting the final report of the game run.

+ie: `OUTPUT_MODE=stream node index.js`

+## Inputs

 You might want to try some other inputs!

 - Either you can modify the `input` file in the project directory